Dog allergy treatments are frustrating.

 Then, after discovering the main allergens affecting your dog, the dermatologist will formulate a specific injectable allergen extract.

-This extract and the subsequent treatment is called immunotherapy.
+This extract and the subsequent treatment are called immunotherapy.

 Intradermal skin testing and subsequent immunotherapy is a specific treatment for an individual animal and is considered the gold standard for diagnosis and treatment of canine allergies.